elena-maximenko/luxury-hotel/README.md

 Installation
 ------------
+  Install and deploy myApp.war and run the application.
   Please while working with this web application don't forget to turn off your antivirus software.
 It may be obstacle for sending letters on your email from current web application.
   You should allow receiving letters from insecure applications in setting of your email account.